orianelou/actions-hero/contrib/contrib.md

 ## Reporting a bug

-**Important - If the bug you wish to report regards a suspicion of a security vulnerability, please refer to the "Reporting security vulnerability" section**
+**Important - If the bug you wish to report regards a suspicion of a security vulnerability, please refer to the [Reporting security vulnerability](#Reporting-security-vulnerabilities) section**

 To report a bug, you can either open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose), or, [contact us via our open-appsec open source distribution list](mailto:opensource@openappsec.io).